 Here’s the artists’ brief that we are circulating.
 Please pass this on to any artists/creatives/designers you know that might be interested.

-Reframeable’s Mel Rumble has recently undertaken a range of lecturing and mentoring work within several futures-related subjects in the UTS Faculty of Transdisciplinary Innovation (FTDI).
-This included:
+Reframeable’s Mel Rumble has recently undertaken a range of teaching, tutoring and mentoring work within several futures-related subjects in the UTS Faculty of Transdisciplinary Innovation.
+This has included:

 Reframeable’s Mel Rumble recently co-designed and co-delivered Futures Worth Wanting, a workshop in responsible innovation and futures prototyping for the 2020 Sydney Festival.

 Check out the Sydney Festival program guide for details of the event… and stay tuned to the Museum of Futures, as the 8 objects created as part of Futures Worth Wanting will be live soon.

 Reframeable’s Mel Rumble has embarked on an exciting collaboration with Claire Marshall of IfLabs, working on the next stage of the Museum of Futures.